About the profile areas

 Frankston South is bounded by Warringa Road, Kars Street, Woodlands Grove, Jasper Terrace, Overport Road, Towerhill Road, Golf Links Road and Robinsons Road in the north, the Peninsula Link in the east, Baxter-Tooradin Road, Sages Roads, the Moorooduc Highway, Humphries Road and Kackeraboite Creek in the south, and Port Phillip Bay in the west.

-Frankston South is thought to be named after Charles Franks.
+Frankston South is named for the area south of Frankston, which is thought to be named after Charles Franks.

 hectares (15 Km2)